DevExpress/testcafe/docs/articles/documentation/recipes/using-page-model.md

 ---
 # Using Page Model

-Page Model is a test automation pattern that allows you to create an abstraction of the tested page and use it in test code to refer to page elements.
+[Page Model](http://martinfowler.com/bliki/PageObject.html) is a test automation pattern that allows you to create an abstraction of the tested page and use it in test code to refer to page elements.

 ## Why Use Page Model

-Consider the following fixture with a test that types and edits the developer name on the [example](https://devexpress.github.io/testcafe/example/) webpage.
+Consider the following fixture with two tests: one that types and edits the developer name on the [example](https://devexpress.github.io/testcafe/example/) webpage and the other that checks check boxes in the Features section.

 ```js
 import { Selector } from 'testcafe';